dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 for an HTTP 200 OK when the HTTP body is empty.
 Therefore, OPs should be prepared to also process an HTTP 204 No Content response as a successful response.

-If the command request was invalid or the command failed, the RP MUST respond with HTTP 400 Bad Request.
-The response MAY include an HTTP body consisting of a JSON object with `error` and `error_description` parameters conveying the nature of the error that occurred, which can assist with debugging.
-These error response parameters are used as specified in Section 5.2 of {{!RFC6749}}.
-Like in OAuth 2.0, the parameters are included in the entity-body of the HTTP response using the `application/json` media type.
-Also like in OAuth 2.0, the `error` parameter is REQUIRED when a response body is present and the `error_description` parameter is OPTIONAL.
-An `error` value of `invalid_request`
-MAY be used to indicate that there was a problem with the syntax of the command request.
-Note that the information conveyed in the response body is intended to help debug deployments;
-it is not intended that implementations use different `error` values to trigger different runtime behaviors.

 The RP's response SHOULD include the Cache-Control HTTP response header field with a no-store value, keeping the response from being cached to prevent cached responses from interfering with future command requests.
 An example of this is: